Gregory D. Gadson: Civil awards

-He won the prestigious Henry Viscardi Achievement Awards in 2017 given by Viscardi center to honour the extraordinary leaders with disabilities.
+He won one of the prestigious Henry Viscardi Achievement Awards for 2017, bestowed by the Viscardi Center to honour extraordinary leaders with disabilities.

 Athletics

 Gadson played football at West Point between 1985 and 1988, wearing the No. 98 jersey.
 In 2007, he was present when the New York Giants beat the Washington Redskins at FedExField at the invitation of West Point classmate Mike Sullivan, who was then on the coaching staff of the New York Giants.
 This win was the beginning of a 10-game road winning streak and came after Gadson had made an inspirational speech to the team.
-The streak culminated in the Giants winning Super Bowl XLII. and in recognition for his contribution, Gadson received a specially minted Super Bowl ring.
+The streak culminated in the Giants winning Super Bowl XLII and in recognition of his contribution, Gadson received a specially minted Super Bowl ring.
 Gadson has since remained with the team as a motivational speaker.

 Acting career

-Gadson made his acting debut in Battleship, a 2012 American science fiction naval war film, as Lieutenant Colonel Mick Canales, playing a war veteran who regains his appetite for the fight when Oahu is threatened by an alien attack.
+Gadson made his acting debut in Battleship, a 2012 American science fiction naval war film, as Lieutenant Colonel Mick Canales, playing a war veteran who regains his appetite for life when Oahu is threatened by an alien attack.
 Director Peter Berg, having seen news articles about Gadson, decided to cast him as an army officer trying to recover from the loss of his legs.

-2023 appeared on NCIS Los Angeles series 14 Ep2 Of Value.
+In 2023, Gadson made a guest appearance on the television series NCIS: Los Angeles, specifically in the second episode of the fourteenth season titled "Of Value".